negrusti/keplr-bruteforce/README.md

 ## Output

-All results from script with entering wallet write to "results.txt".
+All results are written to results.txt file in the project directory.

 ## Additional settings

-You can restart the process from a certain position by changing CURRENT_POSITION in your settings.yaml Available numbers from 1 to 12
+You can restart the process from a certain position by changing CURRENT_POSITION in your settings.yaml Valid values from 1 to 12